 7. During November 2020 to March 2021, sixteen (16) consultation meetings have been conducted in seven provinces with a total number of 385 participants and 174 of them are female participants.
 These consultations are for both parent project and AF.
 The consultation meeting that was conducted at central level in Vientiane capital was chaired by Deputy Director of Department of Planning and Cooperation, and participants are from DPC, DCDC, DHR, FDD, NCLE, CCEH, DoF, DHHP Office.
-For the consultation at provincial level was chaired by Head of Provincial Health Office (PHO) and participants in VTE Capital, Annex 3 provides List of Participants in Provinces and Annex 4 provides Some Photos during Consultations.
+For the consultation at provincial level was chaired by Head of Provincial Health Office (PHO) and participated by relevant health sectors and local communities.
+Annex 2 provides List of Participants in VTE Capital, Annex 3 provides List of Participants in Provinces and Annex 4 provides Some Photos during Consultations.